NiHaoWoJiaoYYC/EBU6304-Group28/README.md

    - DTO (dto)
    - UI (Front.AIBudgetPlanner)
 Used Gson for JSON I/O and Swing for responsive desktop views

+**Name:**Fang Xin
+**QMUL ID:**  221167700

+### 📌 Main Contributions

+- I was responsible for the overall technical architecture and core feature implementation of the project.
+The backend was developed using Spring Boot with a layered architecture (Controller–Service–DTO–Response) to ensure modularity and clear logic separation.
+I designed and implemented the /api/budget/check endpoint to compare quarterly spending across 12 categories and detect overspending based on a dynamic threshold.
+The data layer supports CSV import and includes category mapping and data transformation.
+On the frontend, I used JavaFX to implement bar charts and tables, with a slider component linked to the backend to dynamically adjust alert thresholds in real time.
+In addition, I developed integration tests using MockMvc to validate the full request-response process and ensure system stability.
 ---

 ## 💻 Execution